Nancy Sinkoff, Academic Director

 Nancy Sinkoff is the Academic Director of the Bildner Center for the Study of Jewish Life and Professor of Jewish Studies and History at Rutgers—New Brunswick.
 From 2014-2016 and 2017-2018, she served as the Director of the Center for European Studies at Rutgers.
 Dr. Sinkoff received her doctorate in modern Jewish history from Columbia University in 1996 after earning two master’s degrees, one from Columbia in American History and one from the Jewish Theological Seminary of America in Interdisciplinary Jewish Studies.
 She holds a B.A. from Harvard-Radcliffe College, where she graduated Magna Cum Laude in Social Studies.
 Dr. Sinkoff’s fields of interest include early modern and modern Jewish history, East European Jewish intellectual history both in the Polish heartland and in its diasporic settlements, the Enlightenment, politics, and gender.
 Her most recent publications include her co-edited volume (with Rebecca Cypess), Sara Levy’s World: Gender, Judaism, and the Bach Tradition in Enlightenment Berlin, with her introductory essay, “Experiencing Sara Levy’s World” (2018); “‘A Melancholy Offering Tendered with Esteem’: Gershom Scholem and Lucy S. Dawidowicz on Nathan Birnbaum, an Unexpected Conversation,” Jewish Quarterly Review, 107.3 (Summer 2017): 409-426; “Yidishkayt and the Making of Lucy S. Dawidowicz,” which prefaces the reissue of Dawidowicz, From That Place and Time, 1938-1947: A Memoir (2008); and Out of the Shtetl: Making Jews Modern in the Polish Borderlands (2004).
-Her biography of Lucy S. Dawidowicz, From Left to Right: Lucy S. Dawidowicz, the New York Intellectuals, and the Politics of Jewish History, is forthcoming from Wayne State University Press.
+Her biography of Lucy S. Dawidowicz, From Left to Right: Lucy S. Dawidowicz, the New York Intellectuals, and the Politics of Jewish History, was published in March 2020 by Wayne State University Press.
 She is also at work on an introduction to the scientific edition of Mendel Lefin of Satanów’s unpublished Yiddish translation of the book of Job.

 Professor Sinkoff is a recipient of fellowships from the Mellon Foundation, the IIE Fulbright Association, the American Council of Learned Societies, the National Foundation for Jewish Culture, the Center for Advanced Judaic Studies at the University of Pennsylvania, Yale University’s Beinecke Library, the Frankel Center at the University of Michigan, the American Jewish Archives in Cincinnati, and the USC Shoah Foundation.
 In 2016-2017, she was the Elizabeth J. Dilworth Fellow in Historical Studies at the Institute for Advanced Study, Princeton, NJ.